lgndluke/REI3-Tickets-MCP-Server/README.md

 5. Set up an API Profile in your REI3 tickets instance. <br> You can create one under: Tickets > Admin Tab > API profiles

-6. Download/Clone and extract this repository and adjust the .env file variables.
+6. Download/Clone and extract this repository and adjust the config.ini file variables.

 7. Ensure you have an MCP Client with the capability to run MCP tools at your disposal. <br> I used [AnythingLLM](https://anythingllm.com/)